-The purpose of consolidating is to simplify the repayment process but also to reduce the amount of your monthly payment or to lock-in a lower interest rate.
-Consolidation can also bring your loans out of default status.
+Loan consolidation is the process of obtaining one new loan to cover all of your existing loans.
+The purpose of consolidating is to simplify the payment process but also to reduce the amount of your monthly payment or obtain a lower interest rate.
+Right now interest rates are extremely low.

-Under Department of Education regulations, Federal Student Loans including Stafford, Perkins, Direct PLUS and Supplemental loans can be consolidated into one loan.
-The new interest rate will be the average among the loans which were combined.
+Under Department of Education programs, Federal loans, including Stafford, Perkins, Direct plus and Supplemental loans can be consolidated into one loan.
+The new interest rate is the average among the loans which were combined.

 The maximum rate of interest on the consolidation of federal student loans should be 8.5%.
-This rate is set by the Department of Education and a fixed rate of interest.
-You may be able to apply for a Direct Loan Consolidation even if your loans are in default.
+This rate is set by the Department of Education and is a fixed rate of interest.
+You should be able to apply for a consolidation even if your loans are in default.

 When reviewing the terms of your new loan, be sure to ask these kinds of questions:

 - How much will the interest rate go up over time?

 - Will I loose the ability to request a deferment or forbearance (obtain hardship protection or assistance)?